Saturated Fats Foods What You Need to Know

 Vitamin D 0mcg 0mcg

-The % daily value on labels offers guidance based on a 2,000 calorie daily intake, which can be personalized with the help of a dietitian17.
+The % daily value on labels offers guidance based on a 2,000 calorie daily intake which can be personalized with the help of a dietitian.

 Myths and Misconceptions About Saturated Fats

 In the world of nutrition, the debate over saturated fats is huge.
-Many people still believe myths about them18.
+Many people still believe myths about them.
 It’s important to trust experts when learning about saturated fats and heart health.

 Some think saturated fats are not bad for us.
-But, studies show they can increase cholesterol and heart disease risk18.
-Eating less saturated fat and more unsaturated fats can lower heart disease risk18.
+But studies show they can increase cholesterol and heart disease risk.
+Eating less saturated fat and more unsaturated fats can lower heart disease risk.

-Another myth is that saturated fats only affect “bad” cholesterol.
-But, they actually raise both “good” and “bad” cholesterol levels18.
-Recent studies question if raising “good” cholesterol helps prevent heart disease18.
+Another myth is that saturated fats only affect bad cholesterol.
+But, they actually raise both good and bad cholesterol levels.
+Recent studies question if raising good cholesterol helps prevent heart disease.

-Leading health groups like the American Heart Association recommend eating less saturated fat for heart health18.
+Leading health groups like the American Heart Association recommend eating less saturated fat for heart health.
 This advice has been around since 2010.
-They suggest eating foods with unsaturated fats like seafood and nuts18.
+They suggest eating foods with unsaturated fats like seafood and nuts.

 The science is clear: too much saturated fat is bad for our hearts.
 While there’s ongoing debate, we should follow expert advice for our health.